Dryopteris uniformis

 What's the taxonomical classification of Dryopteris uniformis?

-Dryopteris uniformis belongs to the kingdom Plantae and is classified under the phylum Streptophyta.
-Within the class Equisetopsida, it is further categorized into the subclass Polypodiinae and the order Polypodiales.
-The plant is a member of the family Polypodiaceae and falls under the genus Dryopteris, ultimately being identified by its specific species name, uniformis.
+Dryopteris uniformis belongs to the kingdom Plantae and is classified within the phylum Streptophyta.
+As a member of the class Equisetopsida, it falls under the subclass Polypodiinae and the order Polypodiales.
+Its taxonomic lineage continues through the family Polypodiaceae, placing it within the genus Dryopteris, and it is specifically identified by its species name, uniformis.

 What are the morphological characteristics of this plant?